 Based on surrogate measures of vehicle conflicts, risk indicator features are extracted to represent driving risk exposures in terms of spatial-temporal and kinematical aspects.
 Previous studies have examined the feasibility of using risk indicators to assess pre-crash risk conditions \cite{Shi2018}.
 A hierarchy of risk is illustrated in Fig. 3(a), which can represent conflicts as early risk signals, avoidable risk conditions, near-miss, and crashes with various consequences.

-Time to Collision (TTC) is well-recognised and widely-used in conflict risk analysis \cite{Mahmud2017}.
+Time to collision (TTC) is well-recognised and widely-used in conflict risk analysis \cite{Mahmud2017}.
 TTC is defined as time to a potential collision between two vehicles \cite{Horst1991}.
 Generally, risk conditions are flagged for any vehicle pair with a TTC value less than a given threshold.
-Based on TTC, Time Exposed TTC (TET) and Time Integrated TTC (TIT) have been further proposed to measure the severity by time duration and risk accumulation of a vehicle exposed in risk situations, respectively \cite{Minderhoud}.
-Based on physical meanings, TTC-based indicators can reflect earlier risk signals.
+Based on TTC, Time Exposed TTC (TET) and Time Integrated TTC (TIT) have been further proposed to measure the severity by the duration and accumulation of time exposed in risk situations, respectively \cite{Minderhoud}.
+According to physical meanings, TTC-based indicators can reflect earlier risk signals.

-Deceleration rate to avoid crash (DRAC) is recognised as a safety metric about risk avoidance performance, which evaluates the braking requirement during a vehicle conflict \cite{Archer2005}.
-Based on DRAC, crash potential index (CPI) has been further proposed to measure the likelihood of successful risk avoidance, which considers maximum available deceleration rate (MADR) and time exposed to risk, as well as additional factors \cite{Cunto}.
+Deceleration rate to avoid crash (DRAC) is recognised as a safety metric about performance in risk avoidance, which evaluates the braking requirement during a conflict \cite{Archer2005}.
+Based on DRAC, crash potential index (CPI) has been proposed to measure the likelihood of successful risk avoidance, which considers more factors such as maximum available deceleration rate (MADR) and time exposed to risk \cite{Cunto}.
 Hence, DRAC and CPI can describe avoidable risk conditions.

-Furthermore, when maximum braking capability is executed, the proportion of stopping distance (PSD) measures the remaining distance to the potential point of crash.
+Furthermore, when the maximum braking capability is executed, the proportion of stopping distance (PSD) measures the remaining distance to the potential point of crash.
 Figs. 3(b) and 3(c) depict the graphical representation of risk indicators.
-More information about surrogate risk indicators is described in \cite{Shi2018}.
+More information can be found in \cite{Shi2018}.

 The feature extraction process entails the following steps: (1) select reliable surrogate risk indicators, and calculate the indicator values by a rolling window with a time interval, thus dynamic and accumulated risk can be measured; (2) sketch the key information of indicator time-series data by descriptive statistics (e.g., $min$, $max$, $mean$); and (3) for indicators involving predefined thresholds, several threshold values are set to cover various sensitivity.
 Herein, a total of 12 risk indicator features is constructed to represent various aspects of anomaly signals, as listed in TABLE \ref{tab:3}.
 The thresholds of TTC range from 2.0s to 4.0s, and two ways of CPI calculation (i.e., $m1$, and $m2$) are considered \cite{Shi2018}.